GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: The GRMHD+ray Tracing Simulations

 \section{The GRMHD+ray Tracing Simulations}

-In previous papers, we explored a variety of GRMHD+ray tracing simulations for the accretion flow around Sgr~A$^*$ \citep{2015ApJ...799....1C}.
-These models were created using \texttt{HARM} \citep{2012MNRAS.426.3241N, 2013MNRAS.436.3856S} for the GRMHD simulations and \texttt{GRay} \citep{2013ApJ...777...13C} for solving the radiative transfer equation along null geodesics.
-We used simulations with a time resolution of $10\,GMc^{-3}$, where $G$ is the gravitational constant, $M = 4.3\times10^6\,M_\Sun$ is the mass of Sgr~A$^*$, and $c$ is the speed of light.
+In previous papers, we explored a variety of GRMHD+ray tracing simulations for the accretion flow around Sgr~A$^*$ (see \citealt{2015ApJ...799....1C} and references therein for a detailed discussion of the simulation in the context of other related work).
+These 3 dimensional models were created using \texttt{HARM} \citep{ 2003ApJ...589..444G,sadowski_fix, 2013MNRAS.436.3856S} for the GRMHD simulations and \texttt{GRay} \citep{2013ApJ...777...13C} for solving the radiative transfer equation along null geodesics.
+We used simulations with a time resolution of $10\,GMc^{-3}$, equivalent to 212 s, where $G$ is the gravitational constant, $M = 4.3\times10^6\,M_\Sun$ is the mass of Sgr~A$^*$, and $c$ is the speed of light.
 For the remainder of this paper we employ gravitational units and set $G=c=1$.

+\texttt{GRay} employs the fast light approximation (see, e.g., \citealt{2009ApJS..184..387D,2011ApJ...735....9M,2012ApJ...744..187S} for models allowing for a finite speed of light) in which the speed of light is assumed infinite.
+At horizon scales, the light crossing time is $\sim 20$ s which is an order of magnitude smaller than our time resolution.